Armitage v Nurse

 Armitage v Nurse [1997] EWCA Civ 1279 is the leading decision in English trusts law concerning the validity of exemption clauses.
 The Court of Appeal held that in English law trustee exemption clauses can validly exempt trustees from liability for all breaches of trust except fraud.
-Millet LJ gave the leading judgment.
+Millett LJ gave the leading judgment.

 Facts

 Millett LJ summarises the facts at p.
 248 of the report.

 Judgment

 In the hearing of the Court of Appeal, Bernard Weatherill QC for Armitage submitted that the "irreducible core" duties of a trustee include the following.